Mark Kostovski, Director

 Yes.
 There are city-owned parking garages and parking lots in the downtown area and other parts of the City.
-There is a map depicting 5-minute walking circles around the parking garages and areas of interest.

 NOTE: Hit the red "Cancel" button at any time to return to the main screen.
 You do NOT need to display the receipt on your dash/window.

-No. A handicap placard allows you to park only in a handicap designated space and at any metered space without paying the meter.
+No. A handicap placard allows you to park only in a handicap designated space and at any on-street metered/pay-by-plate parking space without paying.
+All other on-street parking restrictions must still be followed, including Prohibited Zones, Tow Zones, Commercial Loading Zones and Passengers Zones.
 To obtain a handicap placard you must apply at any Massachusetts Registry of Motor Vehicles.
 For more information, contact them at 1-800-858-3926.